 Though the Bridge of Sighs (Ponte dei Sospiri in Italian) might evoke today images of love and romance, its history is actually far darker and gloomier than visitors may think!

-Follow Captain Ulysses on a tour of this iconic monument, a must-see in the City of the Doges!
+Follow Captain Ulysses on a tour of this iconic monument, which is, no doubt, a must-see in the City of Doges.